Tattoo Meaning

 Granodiorite seated statue of the lioness-headed goddess Sekhmet at the Museo Egizio in Turin.

 Lioness tattoos most commonly mean maternal protection, fierce devotion, and matriarchal strength.
-The deepest documented tradition is Egyptian Sekhmet (the lioness-headed destroyer-goddess; hundreds of black granodiorite statues from Amenhotep III's mortuary complex survive).
-The modern 'mother-of-cubs' reading is grounded in the biological fact that lionesses do most hunting and lead most pride-social-structure.
-See our lion spirit-animal page for the Sekhmet treatment.
+The deepest documented tradition is Egyptian Sekhmet (the lioness-headed destroyer-goddess; hundreds of black granodiorite statues from Amenhotep III's mortuary complex survive at the British Museum, Karnak, and Museo Egizio Turin).
+The modern 'mother-of-cubs' reading is grounded in the biological fact that lionesses do most hunting and lead most pride social structure.

 Frequently asked